 If you are selected as an AFRL Scholar, you may be required to complete the necessary paperwork to obtain a government Secret Security Clearance.
+Please note that select projects may require Top Secret Security Clearance.
 A thorough investigation will be conducted on the information that you provide.

 If you are a first-time scholar in the AFRL Scholars Program but already have an active security clearance or an open investigation for Secret level or higher, please read the information for Returning Scholars.